Jamestown Charter Township, Michigan: Defunding of library system

 In August 2022, 62% of township primary voters chose to defund the township's Patmos library system, which was initially expected to force the library to close in 2023.
 Before the vote, fewer than 50 township residents had complained about the presence of three books discussing the life stories of LGBT people: Gender Queer by Maia Kobabe, Kiss Number 8 by Colleen AF Venable, and Spinning by Tillie Walden.
 The activists who sought to defund the library system claimed that the presence of these books in the library's young adult and adult sections meant the library was trying to "groom" young children, with a prominent activist claiming that the book Gender Queer was pornographic.
 Community members also sent the library director angry messages on Facebook, attempted to film her without her permission, and accused her of not being of Christian faith; as a result of this treatment, the library director resigned.
 A second director and two staff members have also quit during the year due to harassment.
 The library board stood firm saying they would not participate in banning books.
 Due to the books not being banned the activist group, Jamestown Conservatives, advocated for removing the operating funds of the library.

 According to the Library Board President, without the fund renewal, "the library will run out of money in 2023, jeopardizing its existence."
 In response to the threat of defunding the library, online fundraisers were created to help the library temporarily.
-At least two GoFundMe accounts were started to fund the library through 2023; and by Sunday, August 28th, approximately 4,000 people had donated to the campaign, including a $50,000 donation from romance author, Nora Roberts.
-By September 9th, the campaign had successfully past the goal of $245,000.
+At least two GoFundMe accounts were started to fund the library through 2023; and by Sunday, August 28, approximately 4,000 people had donated to the campaign, including a $50,000 donation from romance author Nora Roberts.
+By September 9, the campaign had successfully past the goal of $245,000.

 Following the August 8th meeting, the library board agreed to have a November millage which initially used the same language as the August millage.
 This required a special election that was paid for by the library system due to the township not having any local elections in November.
-The November milage ended up being modified slightly for the special election.
+The November millage ended up being modified slightly for the special election.
 In the November election, the millage was again defeated; this time by 55% of township voters.
 Jamestown Conservatives had again pushed for the millage to be defeated.